8x8Cloud/docker-elastic/README.md

 docker run --link elasticsearch -p 5601:5601 -d 8x8cloud/kibana
 ```

+*Note: links are used here for simplicity.
+You can also use a Docker network if you'd like.*

-## Using without Docker Compose and a different link name:
+## Using without Docker Compose and a different ElasticSearch image name:

-Both the clustered, and non-clustered, deployments rely on Docker links to talk between servers.
-The clustered version expects to link to an image named `elasticsearch-master`, and the single-node version looks for `elasticsearch` by default.
-You can optionally change your image/link name like so:
+The compose-based clustering contains an ElasticSearch master server named `elasticsearch-master`, which all slave nodes, and Kibana, will talk to.
+In a single-node mode, the Kibana server will default to looking at `elasticsearch`.
+If you'd like to name your ElasticSearch server something else, you can do so like this:

 ```bash
 # Alias our ES node to "beautiful_snowflake"